This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

 Further reading and photos can be found on this university website.

-For leadwork to large areas that has splits, the best bet is to cut in an expansion joint.
-This work should be done by someone with experience of leadwork.
+For leadwork to large areas that have split, the best bet is to cut in an expansion joint.
+This work should be done by someone with experience in leadwork.

 Bitumen Flat Roof Repairs